Ashish-simpleCoder/classic-react-hooks/apps/doc/getting-started/overview.md

 # Overview

-**_`classic-react-hooks`_** is a robust library of custom React hooks and components, offering powerful and efficient APIs to help you build features in a more declarative, modular, and maintainable way.
+**`classic-react-hooks`** is a minimal library of feature-rich custom React hooks and components designed to simplify daily development, offering powerful and efficient APIs to help you build features in a more declarative, modular, and maintainable way.

-## What is classic-react-hooks?

-**_`classic-react-hooks`_** is a collection of feature-rich custom React hooks designed to simplify your daily development tasks.

 It encourages a clean, declarative and modular coding style that's easy to write, maintain, and scale.